Peter-Sanders/tinytownpolice/README.md

 ## How to Deploy
 1. Create the Docker Image
-    - docker build --tag=ttpd .
+    - docker build --no-cache --tag=ttpd .
 2. Run the container and forward 8888 through
     - docker run -p 8888:8888 ttpd
 3. Follow the link to localhost:8888, apply the token, and enter JupyterLab